 Below we have identified these original plats, and attempted to document how they went from Beasley to Holder.
-The assignment from Holder to Brooks is likely to be found in the early Jefferson County deed books that are stored in the archives in Frankfort.
+It is not yet clear how the tracts ended up in the hands of Samuel Price, but he sold them to Joseph Brooks in 1791.

 On 22 Dec 1779, Major Beasley was granted a settlement of 400 acres, and the preemption of 1000 more according to the document shown below.